Aymaran languages: Family division

+History

+The Aymaran linguistic homeland may have been the southern Peruvian coast, particularly the area of the Paracas culture and the later Nazca culture.
+Aymaran speakers then migrated into the highlands and played a role in the Huari Empire.
+Sometime between the collapse of the Tiwanaku Empire and the rise of the Inca, some Aymaran speakers invaded the Altiplano, while others moved to the northwest, presumably ancestral to the Jaqaru and influencing Quechua I. Aymaran varieties were documented in the southern Peruvian highlands (including Lucanas, Chumbivilcas, and Condesuyos) by the 1586 Relaciones geográficas, and they appear to have persisted up until the 19th century.
+The eastern and southern Bolivian highlands were still predominantly Aymara-speaking around 1600, but may have adopted Quechua as a result of development of the mining industry.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Kechua, Kunza, Leko, Uru-Chipaya, Arawak, and Pukina language families due to contact.

 Phonology

 Vowels

 Aymaran languages have only three phonemic vowels /a i u/, which in most varieties of Aymara and Jaqaru are distinguished by length.
 Length is commonly transcribed using diaereses in Aymara and length diacritics in Jaqaru.

 Consonants

 Though Aymaran languages vary in terms of consonant inventories, they have several features in common.
 Aymara and Jaqaru both contain phonemic stops at labial, alveolar, palatal, velar and uvular points of articulation.
 Stops are distinguished by ejective and aspirated features.
 Both also contain alveolar, palatal, and velar fricatives and several central and lateral approximants.

 Morphophonology

 Aymaran languages differ from Quechuan languages in that all verbal and nominal roots must end in a vowel, even in loanwords: Spanish habas ("beans") became Aymara hawasa and Jaqaru háwaša.
-This feature is not found in other Andean language.
+This feature is not found in other Andean languages.

 Like Quechuan languages, Aymaran languages are highly agglutinative.
 However, they differ in that many agglutinative suffixes trigger vowel suppression in the preceding roots.
 An example is the loss of final vowel in the word apa ("to take"), when it becomes ap-su ("to take out").